dealfonso/power-buttons/README.md

 ```

 > **NOTE:** This example does not efectively end the task.
 You can find a much better example in the [examples.html](examples.html) file.

-#### Options

-The _asynctask_ button can be configured according to its specific needs.
-The following attributes can be set in the html5 tags:

-- `data-asynctask`: is the javascript code to evaluate as the asynchronous task.
-- `data-asynctask-title`: is the title of the modal dialog.
-It defaults to _Please wait_.
-- `data-asynctask-message`: is the message to show in the modal dialog.
-It defaults to _Please wait while the task is being executed_.
-- `data-asynctask-custom-content`: is a custom content to show under the message.
-It defaults to _null_.
-- `data-asynctask-button-cancel`: if needed, the content of the button to cancel the task.
-It defaults to _Cancel_.
-- `data-asynctask-cancel`: the code to execute if the task is cancelled (i.e. the cancel button is pressed).
-If it is not set, the task will not be cancellable and so the cancel button will not be shown.
-It defaults to _null_.
-- `data-asynctask-header`: if set to anything except _false_, the header of the dialog will be shown.
-It defaults to _true_.
-- `data-asynctask-footer`: if set to anything except _false_, the footer of the dialog will be shown.
-If there is no footer and the cancel button needs to appear, it will be placed inside the body of the dialog.
-It defaults to _true_.

 ## Using the library programmatically
 Once you have your interface, you can use the programmatical method to add any of the functionalities to your buttons.